About the Clinical Learning Journey

 Medical specialties covered

-During the Journey will practice your skills across clinical areas including: Cardiology, Endocrinology, Gastrointestinal, Infectious diseases, Nephrology, Neurology, Respiratory, Toxicology, Trauma, Urology and Vascular surgery
+Practice in your favorite medical area: Cardiology, Endocrinology, Gastrointestinal, Infectious diseases, Nephrology, Neurology, Respiratory, Toxicology, Trauma, Urology and Vascular surgery.

 Constructive feedback and progress tracking

-After each scenario, the feedback part is where the learning actually happens.
-Explore the detailed reports to find out how well you treated your patient and how to improve next time.
+After each scenario, the Feedback part is where the learning actually happens.
+Explore detailed reports to reflect on your performance and understand what you did correctly or what was missing.

 Need a hint?